tryingsomestuff/Minic/README.md

 * 2.06 : work on emrgency mode
 * 2.07 : contempt, pawn structure, retuning
 * 2.08 : more UCI param, weak pawn
-* 2.09 : break aspiration search in fail high wase if no other move above beta
+* 2.09 : break aspiration search in fail high case if no other move above beta
-* 2.10 : ...
+* 2.10..2.11 : tweaking

 ## Thanks